 Here are some of my key takes from the sessions.

 Be part of the picture: Engaging engagement by Jane Cordelia O’Farrell (FAO)

 An absolute internal communications masterclass from Jane Cordelia O’Farrell.
-Jane’s internal campaign engaged and galvanised the World Health Organization behind a core goal of eradicating world hunger.
+Jane’s internal campaign engaged and galvanised the Food and Agriculture Organization behind a core goal of eradicating world hunger.
 Inspiring and meaningful in equal measure.
 There was also a nice blend of old school, e.g. corridor canvassing, and newer approaches, e.g. influencers.

 Key bits of advice:

 Steffen Henke from Vodafone delivered a very detailed and open account of how tech can be used to facilitate internal communications and engagement.